felipeneuwald/kubernetes-cluster/TO-DO.md

 # TO-DO
 - [ ] README.md
 - [ ] A way to have both Terraform and Ansible variables all in one configuration file
+- [ ] Add a version.txt in the first version
 - Terraform
  - [ ] Compute: Support placement groups
  - [ ] Documentation, ebs_optimized = "true" | Error launching source instance: Unsupported: EBS-optimized instances are not supported for your requested configuration.
 Please check the documentation for supported configurations.